prividentity/PrivateIdentity-Oldd/Predict-Enroll-library.md

 ### To run this you need a web server like apache2 or nginx ###

-Note: If you already have web server you can skip below steps and simply move unzip code to /var/www/html
+**Note**: If you already have web server you can skip below steps and simply move unzip code to /var/www/html

 1. Downlaod Zip file form URL `https://google.com`